GuacoIV/audacity/README.md

 ### Testing the Project
 Note that because TurboVNC does not provide audio from Udacity VM's, there are some debug assertions that occur when opening Audacity.
 These can be ignored.
 To test, drag the test file "/home/workspace/audacity/This Sick Beat.wav" (or another audio file of choice) into the Audacity editor.
-Then export to MP3 via File > Export > Export to MP3.
+Then export to MP3 via File > Export > Export as MP3.
 In order to hear the resulting file, it should be brought to another machine via a file sharing service.

 ### Class Structure